Stefano Bernardi headshot

 • Easily manage manual translation into multiple languages.
 Gather all your translators, editors, and other localization team members in a digital collaboration space.
 Redokun Web Editor allows you to communicate with specialists working on the manual translation for each language pair.
 You can leave comments, ask and answer questions, mention people, and stay fully tuned to the ongoing translation progress.

 Many of Redokun’s clients highlight the workflow upgrade as the most important gain they’ve experienced compared to working with translation agencies.
-For a case study, read about how Martini drastically improved its user manual production and translation processes with Redokun.
+Here's where you can read how Enbio streamlined the translations of user manuals in 30 different languages, or here's a recap:

 Can you still outsource your translations with Redokun?